 orcharhino-wi-el7-sdX.ksto install CentOS on a host with SATA disks (

 orcharhino-wi-el7-vdX.ksto install CentOS on a host with VirtIO disks (

-Either virtually mount your CentOS installation media, (see also Prerequisites and System Requirements above) or place it’s physical equivalent in the DVD tray for a bare metal install.
+Either virtually mount your CentOS installation media or place it’s physical equivalent in the DVD tray for a bare metal install.

 Reboot your system using the installation media.
 Immediately halt the boot process by hitting tab, and append the following boot option:

 Hit enter, and the automatic Kickstart installation will now start.
 It may prompt you to hit enter from time to time.

 Once the Kickstart installation has successfully completed, continue with Launching the Installation below.

 This subsubsection of the Installation Guide provides usage instructions for the initial